 This is an overly simplified example of what a global settlement in the Paraquat litigation should eventually look like and how settlement amounts would be calculated.

 The battlefield in the Paraquat Parkinson’s disease lawsuits is over how much the settlement compensation payouts should be.
 Syngenta, Chevron, and other co-defendants are fighting to pay the smallest settlement amounts possible.

-The settlement amount will depend on several things, including:
+The individual Paraquat settlement amounts will depend on several things, including: